 10. Don’t be discouraged if your work is denied: There are so many reasons why it could have been a “no.” You will drive yourself crazy if you try to figure out why.
 There have been submissions that I thought were definitely going to get picked up and they didn’t and vice versa.
 Try not to take it personally although I realize that is sometimes difficult to do being that it is your art you are putting out there.
 Rather, take each submission process as a learning experience and grow in a positive way!

-If you want to study some of the top wedding blogs, I will list some of my recent publications here: BRIDES, Style Me Pretty, Magnolia Rouge, Wedding Sparrow, 100 Layer Cake, The White Wren, Grey Likes Weddings, Carats & Cake!
+If you want to study some of the top wedding blogs, I will list some of my recent publications here: BRIDES, Style Me Pretty, Magnolia Rouge, Wedding Sparrow, 100 Layer Cake, Grey Likes Weddings, Carats & Cake!
 I hope this information was helpful!
 If you want more tips like this, I do offer 1:1 mentorships.
 You can read more about those here!
 Thank you so much for taking the time visit my blog.
 Best of luck in the submission process!